wjding/MyNotes/Linux/Features/capabilities.md

 ## Docker related operations
    1. Procedure to use capabilities in a least privileged container:
       1. Assign the needed capabilities to the executable.
-      1. Make sure the owner of the executable is root. <- may not needed.
+      1. Make sure the owner of the executable is root. *<- may not be needed.*

          As long as the executable has the corresponding cap, it works.
 For SYS_NICE, it works.
 Need to see in which case it won't work.